amiv-eth/amivapi/README.md

     amiveth/amivapi amivapi cron --continuous

 # To attach your command line to the docker instance, use
-docker attach amivapi{...} # Use tab completion to find the name of the service
+docker attach amivapi... # Use tab completion to find the name of the service

 # As we run docker as a service, it restarts by itself even if you use docker kill
 # To stop the service, use